byterubpay/kastelo/firmware/README.md

 ## About This Repository

-This is a basic firmware project for the Monero HW wallet (JULIAN CANDY EDITION) intended to support firmware development.
+This is a basic firmware project for the ByteRub HW wallet (JULIAN CANDY EDITION) intended to support firmware development.
 HW information for the JULIAN CANDY device is in the hardware/monezor folder.

 It was established by forking and putting together files from three github repositories: